cs2103aug2014-w09-2j/main/README.md

 4. Search
 	- search~indicator~key
-	- The indicator can be either the "name" or "id"
+	- The possible indicators are:
+		- name
+		- id (seen from the index numbers in the table)
 	- Input the task's name if searching through the name, and input the index number if searching through id

+5. Sort
+	- sort~indicator
+	- The possible indicators are:
+		- name
+		- deadline (dd/mm/yyyy)
+		- location
+		- priority

-5. Clear
+6. Clear
   	- clear
   	- Clears all data

-6. Exit
+7. Exit
   	- exit
   	- This exits the program